 The BBB has closed 7 complaints against Trojan Professional Services in the past three years, with 1 complaint closed in the past 12 months.
 All of those complaints alleged problems with billing and collections.
 Since October 2015, the Consumer Financial Protection Bureau (CFPB) has closed 11 complaints against TPS.
 Justia lists at least 3 cases of civil litigation involving TPS.

 Trojan Professional Services, Inc. 4410 Cerritos Ave.
 Los Alamitos, CA 90720-2549 Telephone: (714) 816-7169 Website: http://www.trojanonline.com/

 Can Trojan Professional Services Sue Me or Garnish My Wages?

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely TPS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!